MiguelFernande/MiguelFernande/README.md

 🏋️‍♂️ Workout Encouragement App
 A fun app aimed at helping users stay consistent with their workouts, featuring a friendly bear mascot!
 The app encourages users to find their own fitness path, making the journey feel personal and motivating.

-AI Course
-As part of my AI course, I'm diving into Python and tackling assignments that deepen my understanding of machine learning principles.
-The emphasis is on mastering core concepts and learning the best practices for effective AI programming.